All Episodes

 What's going on with President Biden?

-After making no public appearances for four days during a major foreign crisis, Biden read a 20-minute speech off teleprompter, took no questions, returned immediately to vacation at Camp David, held no events on his schedule on Tuesday.
+After making no public appearances for four days during a major foreign crisis, Biden read a 20-minute speech off a teleprompter, took no questions, returned immediately to vacation at Camp David, held no events on his schedule on Tuesday.

-On Wednesday, he gave another 20-minute speech about vaccine boosters off a teleprompter from Camp David, and again took no questions.
+On Wednesday, he gave another 20-minute speech about vaccine boosters off a teleprompter from Camp David, and again, took no questions.

 He took about five questions today.